ossf/tac/process/project-lifecycle.md

 Projects that wish to move from Incubating to Graduation should open a PR confirming the following criteria:
 * Have maintainers from at least two organizations.
 * Have achieved and maintained a [Core Infrastructure Initiative Best Practices Badge](https://bestpractices.coreinfrastructure.org/).
 * Have completed an independent and third party security audit with results published of similar scope and quality as [this example](https://github.com/envoyproxy/envoy#security-audit) which includes all critical vulnerabilities and all critical vulnerabilities need to be addressed before graduation.
-The TAC, or another WG, may provide assistance in acquiring such an audit.
+The TAC, or another SIG, may provide assistance in acquiring such an audit.
 * Explicitly define project governance and process to be granted maintainership within the project team.
 This is preferably laid out in a GOVERNANCE.md file and references an OWNERS.md file showing the current and emeritus maintainers.
 * Have a public list of project adopters for at least the primary repo (e.g., ADOPTERS.md or logos on the project website).
 For a specification, have a list of adopters for the implementation(s) of the spec.
 * Please include a short one-page narrative based off the Graduation template, no more than 500 words.